Minnesota Department of Natural Resources: History

-The first agency created to protect the state's resources was founded in 1931 by the Minnesota Legislature as the Minnesota Department of Conservation.
+In 1931, the Minnesota Legislature consolidated the management of natural resources under the newly found Minnesota Department of Conservation.

 When the Department of Conservation was created, it brought together four separate state entities: forestry, game and fish, drainage and waters, and lands and timber, while adding a division of state parks and a tourist bureau as well.
 The Great Depression was an important time for the Department of Conservation.
 Federal unemployment programs such as the Civilian Conservation Corps and the Works Progress Administration provided labor to construct buildings, clear trails, and plant trees.
 Many of the buildings in Minnesota's state parks were built during this period.

 In 1971 the name of the agency was changed to the Department of Natural Resources to "better reflect its broader responsibilities."
 More sections of the Minnesota Government were added to the department and many of the division names changed.
 Old policies were replaced with new and more prevalent ones geared towards issues associated with an increase in state land use.